tullo/shippy/git-submodule.md

 ## Pulling in Upstream Changes from the Submodule Remote
 cd module-dir && git fetch
-cd main-dir && git diff --submodule git config --global diff.submodule log git diff
+cd main-dir && git diff --submodule
 ## one-liner (Git will go into your submodules and fetch and update for you.)
-git submodule update --remote DbConnector
+git submodule update --remote

+git submodule status

+git config --global diff.submodule log git diff

 ## specify default branch to point to 'stable'
 git config -f .gitmodules submodule.DbConnector.branch stable